shazahm1/WP-RTE-Comments/readme.txt

 * The theme is not using the [comments_form()](http://codex.wordpress.org/Function_Reference/comment_form) template tag.
 * There is a javascript error in theme or another plugin.

+= Are there any known plugin conflicts? =

+Yes, just one with cforms II.
+The conflict ccan be resolved by changing a couple settings in cforms.
+On the cforms Global Settings admin page under the WP Editor Button Support section uncheck both options and save the settings.

 == Screenshots ==

 None.